HL7/davinci-ecdx/input/includes/task-scenario3-basic.md

 In this example:

 1. No formal authorization (order) is needed
-1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's Active Conditions.
+1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's recent HbA1c test results.
 For the actual request, the FHIR RESTful query syntax is used.
-2. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
+1. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
-3. The Patient B's Documents referenced by Task.output are *contained* resources and the actual documents are base64 pdf files in the `DocumentReference.content.attachment.data` elements.
-By polling the Task, the Payer already has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them.
-A Document from the resource is rendered below.
+1. **In this example there is no matching data**

 ###### Step 1 - POST Task to Provider endpoint